 Student-athletes participate in the same advising, pre-registration and registration processes as all other students.
 Student-athletes may be advised to make changes in their academic program by Student-Athlete Services staff with permission of the student-athlete’s faculty advisor.

 Progress reports are received from instructors twice per semester.
 Students and coaches will be contacted if concerns arise.
-A student-athlete’s academic difficulty may be addressed by conferencing with the instructor, the Athletic Academic Counselor, the Associate Director of Athletics for Student-Athlete Services and Compliance or some combination thereof.
+A student-athlete’s academic difficulty may be addressed by conferencing with the instructor, the Assistant Director of Athletics for Student-Athlete Services, the Associate Director of Athletics for Student-Athlete Services and Compliance or some combination thereof.
 The Director of Athletics may be brought into the discussion at any point as deemed appropriate.
 Signed behavioral contracts between the student and Intercollegiate Athletics may be developed, as needed, to ensure understanding of expectations and possible consequences.

 COURSES TAKEN AT OTHER INSTITUTIONS